smallstep/docker-tls/mariadb/README.md

     --tls-version=TLSv1.2,TLSv1.3
 ```

-## Productionize it:
+## Production Considerations

+- Create a non-root user that will reload your certificates.
+The user will need the `RELOAD` privilege.
-For production, create a `/run/secrets/root@localhost.cnf` [option file](https://mariadb.com/kb/en/configuring-mariadb-with-option-files/), which the renewal hook script will use to look up the password for connecting to the database as `root` and running `FLUSH SSL`.
-The option file will need to be owned by the `mariadb` user and have `600` permissions.
+- Create a `/run/secrets/reloader@localhost.cnf` [option file](https://mariadb.com/kb/en/configuring-mariadb-with-option-files/), which the renewal hook script will use to look up the password for connecting to the database to run [`FLUSH SSL`](https://mariadb.com/kb/en/flush/#flush-ssl).
+The option file will need to be owned by the `mysql` user and have `600` permissions.

-Also, use a `MYSQL_ROOT_PASSWORD_FILE` instead of a hardcoded password:
+- Use a `MYSQL_ROOT_PASSWORD_FILE` instead of a hardcoded password:

 ```bash
 docker run -d -e MYSQL_ROOT_PASSWORD_FILE=/run/secrets/password-file \